Local & State Leaders Believe Decision To Move Space Command Out Of Colorado Was Political

 COLORADO SPRINGS, Colo.
-(CBS4) – Political leaders on both sides of the aisle are slamming a decision by the Air Force to move the United States Space Command out of Colorado to Alabama.
-It is currently at home in Colorado Springs, while the Air Force worked to determine the best permanent location.
+(CBS4) – Political leaders in Colorado on both sides of the aisle are slamming a decision by the Air Force to move the United States Space Command out of the state and to Alabama.
+It is currently headquartered in Colorado Springs while the Air Force has been working to determine the best permanent location.

-According to local and state officials and sources within the military, indications were Colorado Springs was the top choice, which has some raising concerns the decision was politically motivated.
+According to local and state officials and sources within the military, indications were Colorado Springs was the top choice among the finalists of where the permanent headquarters would be, which has some raising concerns the decision was politically motivated.

 Colorado Springs Mayor John Suthers was also blindsided by the announcement.